jasmv502/Assign0-Clone/README-emacias3.md

 ## My Projects
 The project that I am most proud of is my CS147 project (introduction to human-computer interaction) where my team and I designed and built an app where musicians can upload music and performances for feedback and can give feedback to other musicians.
-Our team when through the entire design process which included conducting interviews, brainstorming needs, creating a low-fi prototype, conducting user tests, creating a Figma med-fi prototype, and coding the app!
+Our team went through the entire design process which included conducting interviews, brainstorming needs, creating a low-fi prototype, conducting user tests, creating a Figma med-fi prototype, and coding the app.
+I was able to gain a lot of experience with frontend development and introductory experience with backend.
 You can learn more about keynotes at: https://web.stanford.edu/class/cs147/projects/HarmoniousTies/keynotes/